 Reasons that teenagers struggle during the holidays

 In addition to decreased social interaction and increased social media use, teenagers may suffer due to a “rebound effect” at the end of or immediately after the holiday season.
 For all of its stresses, the holiday season can also be a very enjoyable time.
 Many teenagers may find the time away from school relaxing, enjoy seeing cousins and other relatives, or may find the hustle and bustle of the holiday season to be a welcome distraction from their anxiety or mood difficulties.
 Thus, when the holidays are ending and daily life resumes, people can experience heightened psychiatric symptoms.
 In fact, the increase in suicide risk most strongly associated with the winter holidays is right after New Year’s Day, when most people return to school, work, and their regular routines.
 Knowing this, it may be important to put additional thought into navigating this transition back to daily life.

 Factors that exacerbate mental illness during the holidays:

-The holidays are challenging for teenagers and adults, and they can present risks and triggers for those already dealing with psychiatric disorders.
+The holidays are challenging for both teenagers and adults.
+They can present risks and triggers for those already dealing with psychiatric disorders.
 In the United States, approximately 17% of teenagers ages 12-17 years old have experienced at least one major depressive episode in the last year.
 Teens with past or present depression may struggle with loneliness and/or isolation during the holidays, especially those with strained family relationships.
 In addition, teenagers whose depression has a seasonal pattern may already be experiencing lower mood and increased symptoms as a result of the time of year, intensifying everything else that the holidays bring.
 Many adolescents also have anxiety disorders, with 31.9% of American adolescents 13-18 years old having an anxiety disorder diagnosis.
 The upheaval in their routine and general unpredictability associated with the holidays can increase anxiety and related symptoms for these teens.
 Further, being around large numbers of people can be highly anxiety-provoking, especially for those with social anxiety.